 Whether it’s as a part of your Paths game, or just for fun, Fray provides an engaging experience that challenges each player in a multitude of ways.
-Want to see it in action?
-Check out these awesome videos that a few people made talking about and reviewing Fray:
+Want to see it in action? scroll down to see the game in a few reviews!

 The Core Set of Fray is currently being shipped to all of our Kickstarter supporters.
 It will become available soon on our store.
 While we’re working on that, we wanted to share with you some information about the future of Fray, and that requires us to look at the Tassradan Trail.